Complete Guide to ML System Design Interviews

 • Sensitivity/Robustness: Evaluating how minor changes affect a model’s prediction.

-• Comparisons against Baselines: Comparing with the simplest model, a random baseline, or a human baseline.
+• Comparisons against Baselines: Comparing with the simplest model, a random or human baseline.

 Discuss the pros and cons of your chosen evaluation metrics, such as how precision@k compares to ndcg@k in a ranking task.